DotCampus/dotcampus.github.io/_posts/2024-02-14-restful-apis-for-beginners.md

 ## REST API request
 A Restful API request will contain the following:
-1. **An endpoint url:** This is a specific location within the API that receives  requests and sends back responses.
-For example customer orders for the coffee shop can have “https://greatcoffeeshop/orders” as the endpoint.
+1. **An endpoint URL:** This is a specific location within the API that receives  requests and sends back responses.
+For example, customer orders for the coffee shop can have “https://greatcoffeeshop.com/orders” as the endpoint.
-2. **Request headers:** containing data like authentication tokens that verify users identitity and authorize access to protected resources so that not just anyone can access sensitive data.
+2. **Request headers:** containing data like authentication tokens that verify the user's identity and authorize access to protected resources so that not just anyone can access sensitive data.
 3. **Body data:** Data within the [HTTP](https://en.wikipedia.org/wiki/HTTP) body that carries information for creating or updating a record.
 4. **A HTTP method:** As mentioned earlier, this can either be GET, POST, PUT, PATCH or DELETE.